 Howard County is authorizing outdoor seating for food and beverage services as a temporary use for up to 180 days, until or unless the State of Emergency is lifted or revised by Executive Order.
 Please review the Guidelines for Temporary Outdoor Seating permits carefully before applying so that your permit can be approved as expeditiously as possible.
 You can apply through the Department of Inspections, Licenses, and Permits for the temporary permit.

 Plan review will continue through the electronic submission process (PDox).
 The following new protocols have been established to continue operations at reduced on-site staffing levels:

-Appointments: DPZ will not offer in-person or intake appointments but materials can be scanned and emailed directly to email@example.com or submitted via drop box as described below.
+Appointments: DPZ will not offer in-person or intake appointments but materials can be scanned and emailed to DPZ using the link below, or submitted via drop box as described below.
 DPZ will collect drop box items on Monday, Wednesday, and Friday and will process them on Tuesdays and Thursdays.

 Paper and mylar submissions: Residential walk-thru permits, and all physical plan submissions can be mailed to the Howard County Planning and Zoning, 3430 Court House Drive, Ellicott City, MD 21043 or dropped into the bin labeled ‘DPZ’ in the George Howard Building lobby.
 Paper documents will be quarantined for no less than 24 hours and mylars may be quarantined longer.

 Payments: Checks can be dropped off in the metal drop box located outside the George Howard Building.
 Please secure them in an envelope and send them attention to Department of Planning and Zoning.
 Receipt forms can be filled out digitally and once the check is received, DPZ staff will deposit it with the cashier.
 A copy of the receipt will be emailed at the applicant’s request.